-What Happens at the End of The Handmaid’s Tale Season 2?
+What happened at the end of The Handmaid’s Tale Season 2?

 In Season 2, June gives birth, and she has the chance to escape Gilead with her baby girl, but she chooses to stay behind.